amazon-ion/ion-docs/rfcs/inline_symbols.md

 the data size cost of adding `foo`, `bar`, and `baz` to the symbol table.
 The class's fields are a fixed set, so every serialized instance will need to reference each field.

-Ion's `struct` data type also act as a mapping from text keys to values of any data type.
-This closely (though often imperfectly) aligns with common data types available in a variety of programming languages, including Java's `Map<String, Object>`, Javascript's `Object`, and so on.
+Ion's `struct` data type also acts as a mapping from text keys to values of any data type.
+This closely (though often imperfectly) aligns with common data types available in a variety of programming languages, including Java's `Map<String, Object>`, JavaScript's `Object`, and so on.

 Consider this example of a Python dictionary: